obhagwat/CS-180-Team-Project-L02-Group-2/README.md

 - Tested: Singleton enforcement, User and chats creation/deletion/editing, and search functionality
 - Relationships: Contains and manages all Users, Contracts, Bids, Chats, and Messages data

+### Server
+- Deals with client to client and client to database interactions
+- Tested:
+- Relationships: Allows clients to message each other, and allows the clients to manipulate the data

 ### InvalidBidException
 - Thrown when invalid Bid objects are detected
 - Usage: Checks bid-related operations throughout the system